 Arrow 1: Increasing demand for care will likely result in commodity shortages.
-These shortages may result in delays or degradation of care
+These shortages may result in delays or degradation of care.

-Arrow 2: Analysis by the CISA COVID Task Force indicates that personal protective equipment (PPE) shortages may result in greater chance of exposure for healthcare workers.
+Arrow 2: Analysis by the CISA COVID Task Force indicates personal protective equipment (PPE) shortages may result in greater chance of exposure for healthcare workers.
 Contraction of the virus by healthcare workers leads to temporary workforce shortages.

-Arrow 3: Increase in demand for care may result in prolonged exposure of the healthcare workers to high numbers of COVID-19 patients, increasing the likelihood of contracting the virus.
-The absence of sick healthcare workers with relevant experience treating COVID-19 will likely diminish the efficacy of treatment, resulting in a long-term increase in demand for care.
+Arrow 3: Increase in demand for care may result in prolonged exposure of the healthcare workforce to high numbers of COVID patients, increasing the likelihood of contracting the virus.
+The absence of sick healthcare workers with relevant experience treating COVID-19 will likely diminish the efficacy of treatment, resulting a long-term increase in demand for care.

-Figure 1 - Mutually Reinforcing Dynamics Further Strain Provide Medical Care NCF reduced capacity and resilience.
+Figure 1 - Mutually Reinforcing Dynamics Further Strain Provide Medical Care NCF

+The rising demand for medical intervention, commodity shortages, and workforce shortages were not affecting medical care independently, but also aggravating one another, resulting in hospitals' reduced capacity and resilience.
 The CISA COVID Task Force (CTF) created a conceptual model to help describe these dynamics (see Figure 1) that had begun to pose a threat to the critical infrastructure facilitating the Provide Medical Care National Critical Function (NCF) at the regional and national level.